 4 Kitchen Science Tips When Cooking With Eggs

-Eggs are filled with amazing science and having a broad understanding of the science behind eggs will help your kids in the kitchen.
-Here are four kitchen science tips for your kids when hard-boiling an egg:
+Eggs are filled with amazing science and having a broad understanding of the science behind eggs will help your kids/grandkids in the kitchen.
+Here are some kitchen science tips when hard-boiling an egg:

 Tip #1: How to Hard-Boil an Egg (to perfection)